Kriz-hub/Holiday-Dialysis/README.md

 #### Footer
 On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.
 Facebook and Twitter is enough for this site.
 Hospitals aren't that much into social media.

-#### Shadow, Hover animation and shadow animation effect during hover
+#### Shadow, Hover Animation and Shadow Animation Effect during hover
 To give this webpage a finishing feel, I have put a shadow effect on the images, carousels and google map.
 Then I added a transition effect after hovering as well, but only for laptop en desktop devices because it appears not really to be that cool for a small device.
 I discovered that the animation effect on the fading carousel didn't work.
 The reason must have been it's relative position, because of the title "Holiday Dialysis" absolute position in it.
 I saw it wasn't really necessary for the title's position, so I removed the "relative position line".
 The title kept on the same place because the body itself is also relative, so that change worked succesfully also with a good hovering now.

 To get this project really finished I added shadow animation on the hovering animation.
 (Increase of shadow during transition animation of carousel or picture) I saw an interesting youtube to do it in a way to keep the rendering significant lower, which is good for older devices, see Acknowledgements.
 The trick is to animate opacity instead of animating shadow size.